monero-classic-lab/monero-classic-v3/README.md

 ## Supporting the project

 Monero-classic is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Both Monero-classic and Bitcoin donations can be made to **donate.monero-classic.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
-Alternatively, you can send XMR to the Monero-classic donation address via the `donate` command (type `help` in the command-line wallet for details).
+Alternatively, you can send XMC to the Monero-classic donation address via the `donate` command (type `help` in the command-line wallet for details).

 The Monero-classic donation address is:
 `888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H`